tremho/thunderbolt/.aJournal/setup.md

 √  Need now to fix the desktop because the gates are not used there.

-Also should generate the loaded and navigatedTo handlers rather than having them be in the launch template.
+<s>Also should generate the loaded and navigatedTo handlers rather
+than having them be in the launch template.</s>
+- Maybe a 2.0 thing... for now, let's concentrate on generating the xml and .ts {N} sources from common app code

-Also should clean up the once-again irrelevant history.
+√ Also should clean up the once-again irrelevant history.

+###### Work on generative tooling for app code

+√ - generate app.riot for desktop

+- √ turn page.ts into  {N} version
+    - `page.ts` shell
+    - `page-logic.ts` code w/revised import statement
+- √ turn page.riot into {N} page.xml
+    -  migrate items with dash tags within `<app>` block to become `tb:CamelCase` renamed versions in the xml and do the block replacement to page template

+##### It's always something, isn't it?

+<s>- Properties from page.riot markup are not being
+communicated to the actual page-page.riot layout component</s>

+- the onclick={onClick} of the riot button needs to come from the 'action' property to be consistent with mobile side (onclick/tap => [action])

+###### Idiot!
+Pages are now in components/pages, not appSource.

+- √ Redo tooling for mobile commute to come from correct sources.

+_Okay.
+THings are nominally working up to this point.
+Some loose ends (like back key, and console logs) but we can enumerate and fix those later_

+###### Next, look at generative migration of component code